You probably understand the tax-deferred benefits of qualified retirement plans. But what if you want to add life insurance into the plan?

 The size of the deductible annual contributions is based on the amount of level contributions necessary to build the lump sum amount required to fund the promised benefit based on the number of years remaining until retirement age and on an assumed rate of investment return.

-What is the 100 to 1 rule life insurance?
+What is the 100 to 1 Rule for Life Insurance?

-The maximum annual benefit allowable for defined benefit plans is $195,000 (as of 2010).
+The maximum annual benefit allowable for defined benefit plans is $265,000.
 When death benefits are added to defined benefit pension plans and life insurance is purchased to fund such benefits, the plans are often referred to as “split funded” plans because funding for the plan benefits is split between life insurance and other investment assets.

 The same basic rule applies to life insurance purchased inside split-funded defined benefit plans as is applied to defined contribution plans: death benefits from the purchase of life insurance will be considered incidental to the Plan if the cost of providing the death benefit is less than 25% of the total cost of funding all of the benefits provided by the Plan.
 With defined benefit plans, however, it is often easier to focus on the benefit amount provided than on the cost of funding the benefit (which may be dependent on investment experience).

-Consequently, alternative tests have been applied to defined benefit pension plans: (i) the 100-to-1 Test,35, and (ii) the 1/3rd Test.
-100-to-1 Test The most common Test applied to defined benefit plans is the 100-to-1 Test.
+Consequently, alternative tests have been applied to defined benefit pension plans: (i) the 100-to-1 Test, and (ii) the 1/3rd Test.
+100-to-1 Test.
+The most common test applied to defined benefit plans is the 100-to-1 test.

-Under this Test, a death benefit is considered incidental within a defined benefit pension plan so long as the participant’s insured death benefit is no more than 100 times the anticipated monthly retirement benefit.
+Under this test, a death benefit is considered incidental within a defined benefit pension plan so long as the participant’s insured death benefit is no more than 100 times the anticipated monthly retirement benefit.
 The IRS has determined that the cost of providing such a death benefit will not exceed 25% of the cost of providing all benefits under the Plan.
-Based on the maximum annual benefit limitation of $195,000 (as of 2010), the maximum death benefit allowable under the 100-to-1 Test would be $1,625,000.
+Based on the maximum annual benefit limitation of $265,000, the maximum death benefit allowable under the 100-to-1 test would be $2,208,833.

 Understanding the 1/3rd Test